WavebreakMediaMicro - Fotolia

 Next, let's review some background information, including what network administrators need to know about IP addressing and subnetting.
 We recommend starting with a review of some basic elements of IP addressing and subnetting:

-- IP addresses must be unique on the Internet (when using public IP addresses) and on a private network (when using private IP addresses).
+- IP addresses must be unique on the internet when using public IP addresses and on a private network when using private IP addresses.

 Using the host's formula

 Before you decide to use this subnet mask, however, let's apply the host's formula to it.
-To use
+To use the host's formula in this scenario, you take the subnet mask 255.255.255.0 and convert it to binary.
+This would give you: 111111111 11111111 11111111 00000000.

-The host's formula is 2 n - 2, where "n" is the number of zeros in the subnet mask.
-As you can count, there are eight zeros in the subnet mask.
+As you can see, there are eight 0s in the subnet mask.
 To use this with the host's formula, you would calculate 28 - 2.
-This comes to 256 minus 2, or 254.
+This comes to 256 minus the 2 reserved addresses, or 254.
 So, with the subnet mask specified, you will get 254 usable hosts.
-This would suit your 20-user network now but won't support your future network host expectations of 300 hosts.
+This would suit your 20-user network now but won't support your future network expansion to 300 hosts.